-Hyland employees located in the U.S. may provide Services for customers and prospective customers located in the EEA.
+Hyland employees located in the U.S. may provide Services for customers and prospective customers located in the EEA or Switzerland.
 To provide such Services, Hyland may access and use Personal Data.
-Hyland will apply the following Privacy Shield Principles to Personal Data physically or remotely transferred from the EEA to the U.S.
+Hyland will apply the following Privacy Shield Principles to Personal Data physically or remotely transferred from the EEA or Switzerland to the U.S.

 Data Subjects have the right to access the Personal Data an organization holds about them.
 If such Personal Data is inaccurate or processed in violation of the Privacy Shield Principles, a Data Subject may also request that Personal Data be corrected, amended, or deleted.